-Prerequisite:HDG 512

-24 course hours, Dr. Wolff and faculty
+Prerequisites: HDG 512 17 course hours, Dr. Foerth

-Removable Prosthodontics Technique
+HDG 613 Removable Prosthodontics Technique

 Presents principles and laboratory procedures for the treatment of the partially edentulous patient.
 Covers diagnosis, treatment, planning, and design analysis, prosthodontic terminology, biologic and anatomic factors and the basic prosthodontic principles and practices in the fabrication of removable partial denture prosthesis.